SenSaiyan/DM4173-Professional-Practices-SP18/linkedin.md

 # ASSIGNMENT: LinkedIn Profile

 * Create or update your LinkedIn Profile.
-* Please edit the **LinkedIN Links** note pinned on the pro_sp18 slack channel and list your name and URL.
+* Please edit the **Student URLs** note pinned on the pro_sp18 slack channel and list your name and LinkedIn URL.
 * Connect with your classmates, professors, and other professionals from networking.